sash-tsvet/CSC2228-Project/index.md

 # Welcome to my project website for CSC2228

-This project is based on IBM project CAS 1063: Efficient Memory Footprint Reduction for Java Performance
+This project is based on IBM project
+CAS 1063: Efficient Memory Footprint Reduction for Java Performance

-## JVM Footprint reduction for Edge Devices
+## JVM Footprint Reduction for Edge Devices

-Authors:
+###Authors:
 - Alexandra Tsvetkova
 - Bojian Zheng
 - Marius Pirvu
 - Gennady Pekhimenko

-### Project related links:
+### Project Related Rinks:

 | Part of the project | Deadline |
 |--|--|